-So you want to save for retirement.
-You’ve heard good things about both 401(k)’s and IRA’s.
+So you want to save for retirement, and you’ve heard good things about both 401(k)’s and IRA’s.

-In this post, we’ll skip all the boring, recycled facts about retirement planning and get straight to the point of addressing this question: Should I put money in a 401(k) or IRA first?
+In this post, we’re going to skip past all the boring, recycled facts about retirement planning and get straight to the point of addressing the big question: Should I put money in a 401(k) or IRA first?

-In addition, both options are a great choice over traditional bank accounts because they offer the unique advantage of tax-deferment.
+Above all else, both a 401(k) and IRA are a great choices for your retirement savings over traditional bank accounts because they offer the unique advantage of tax-deferment.

 Remember that when you save your money in a regular bank account, it’s with AFTER-tax income from your paycheck, meaning that you’ve already paid taxes on this money.
 On the other hand, with retirement accounts, you make your contribution BEFORE the taxes are taken out.